Sachar Dental NYC

 How can I prevent tooth decay and cavities?

-The American dental Association (ADA), recommends brushing your teeth twice a day with a soft bristle toothbrush and flossing once a day.
+The American dental Association (ADA), recommends brushing your teeth twice per day with a soft bristle toothbrush and flossing once per day.

-A healthy diet consisting good oral health.
+A healthy diet helps with good oral health.
 We recommend a diet that is low in simple sugars and high in fruits and vegetables.

-The best way to prevent oral problems including cavities and tooth decay, is by having regular cleanings by a dental professional twice a year along with a dental checkup twice a year.
+The best way to prevent oral problems, including cavities and tooth decay, is by having regular teeth cleanings by a dental professional twice per year along with a dental checkup twice per year.

-Most people know that is recommended to brush your teeth at least twice a day and floss once a day.
-The proper technique for brushing involved using a soft bristle toothbrush angled toward the gums with light pressure, and in soft gentle circles.
-A proper brushing should take you two to three minutes.
-In order to properly remove plaque, it is important to brush long enough however not too hard.
-A common misconception is that if you brush harder, should taking last time.
+Most people know that it is recommended to brush your teeth at least twice per day and floss once per day.
+The proper technique for brushing teeth involves using a soft bristle toothbrush angled toward the gums with light pressure, and in soft gentle circles.
+Brushing should take you two to three minutes.
+In order to properly remove plaque, it is important to brush long enough, however, not too hard.
+A common misconception is that if you brush harder, it could take less time.
 This is not true and can lead to gum recession, and toothbrush abrasion of the enamel.

-It is not possible for toothbrush to remove all the plaque from between the teeth due to the tight spaces, nor from under the gums.
+It is not always possible for a toothbrush to remove all the plaque from between the teeth due to the tight spaces, nor from under the gums.
 Therefore, flossing is important part of your home oral care.
-Flossing should be done at least once a day.
+Flossing should be done at least once per day.